 The SAS programming suite of products is commonly used throughout the industry for analyzing the vast amount of data that are available today and for turning that data into actionable items for an organization.
 Through the creation of SAS programs of varying complexity, students will solve common data analysis problems and learn the general programming conventions of SAS along with the data management and reporting utilities of the basic SAS product.

-This course covers the use of SQL within an Oracle Database Environment.
-Students will learn to retrieve, restrict, sort, report, and display data using SQL statements.
-Topics also include writing sub-queries, manipulating data, creating and managing tables, and working with schema objects.
-Students will gain hands-on experience in a functional Oracle database environment.
+Learn to retrieve, restrict, sort, report, and display data using SQL statements within an Oracle database environment.
+In addition, obtain experience writing sub-queries, manipulating data, creating and managing tables, and working with schema objects.
+Gain practical hands-on experience in a functional Oracle database environment.

 Free Elective Credits: 24